The .NET Framework Setup Removal & Cleanup Utility

-The .NET Framework Setup Cleanup Utility is designed to automatically perform a set of steps to remove selected versions of the .NET Framework from a computer.
-It will remove files, directories, registry keys and values and Windows Installer product registration information for the .NET Framework.
+The .NET Framework Setup & Repair Cleanup Utility is designed to automatically perform a set of steps to uninstall or remove selected old versions of the Microsoft .NET Framework from a Windows computer.
+It will remove files, directories, registry keys and values, and Windows Installer product registration information for the .NET Framework.

 The tool is intended primarily to return your system to a known (relatively clean) state in case you are encountering .NET Framework installation, un-installation, repair or patching errors so that you can try to install again.